Sutherland Shire: Economy

 According to a National Institute of Economic and Industry Research profile in 2016, the Gross Regional Product of the Sutherland Shire is estimated to be $9.74 billion, 1.9% of NSW's Gross State Product.

 Retail

-The biggest commercial areas in the Sutheland Shire are located at Miranda, Sylvania, Kirrawee, Caringbah and Cronulla.
-Miranda is the main retail and commercial centre of the Shire, being home to Westfield Miranda along with Lederer Miranda and Kiora Centre as the two nearby smaller shopping centres.
+The biggest commercial areas in the Sutheland Shire are located at Miranda, Menai, Sylvania, Kirrawee, Caringbah and Cronulla.
+Miranda is the main retail and commercial centre of the Sutherland Shire, being home to Westfield Miranda along with Lederer Miranda and Kiora Centre as the two nearby smaller shopping centres.

 Southgate is another major shopping complex, located in Sylvania.
 Cronulla is also a popular retail and commercial centre, with numerous restaurants and cafes and a considerable number of surf stores and other clothing and fashion shops.

 Other neighbourhood shopping centres have also developed at Bangor, Illawong, Kareela, Jannali, Yarrawarrah and Menai together with a small centre at Alfords Point.
 Gymea Shopping Village attracts many people, with a regional arts centre, Hazelhurst Regional Gallery and Arts Centre, and a cafe and restaurant scene.

+Nuclear science

+Since 1956, Sutherland Shire has been home to ANSTO’s Lucas Heights research campus, and the HIFAR, MOATA and OPAL nuclear reactors.
+In the past, ANSTO, then known as the AAEC, conducted scientific research into the nuclear fuel cycle, nuclear medicine, and methods for enriching uranium.
+It is believed that this was to support Australia's fledgling nuclear weapons program, which is thought to have lasted from the Menzies government in the 1950s until the election of the Whitlam government in the early 1970s.

 Sister cities

-Sutherland Shire maintains sister city relations with the following cities:
+The Sutherland Shire maintains sister city relations with the following cities: